 It is also used by business managers, risk managers, lawyers, reputation managers and others looking to deepen their understanding of AI risks, and to apply their findings.

-How to use the repository
+What to use the repository for

 Real-world examples of its use include:

-- to develop and populate an AI incident database
+- Partnership on AI: AI incident database

 Terms and contributions